wobertt/blog/Understanding the Two Pointers Technique - Part 2.md

 >
 >Finally, report $b$ as the maximum score over all pairs.

-Step 2 and 3 use our claim to reduce the number of pairs we actually checked.
+Steps 2 and 3 use our claim to reduce the number of pairs we had to check.

 The idea is that if $a_l \le a_r$, checking $(l, r)$ makes it useless to check $(l, j)$ for any other value of $j$. **Thus, we're completely done with $l$**, so we can increment it.